alastairpatrick/nopy/README.md

 }
 ```

-Note that modules from python packages installed in python_modules will be on the search path, regardless of `PYTHONPATH`, since they are in the user site-packages directory.
+Note that modules from python packages installed in python_modules will be on the search path regardless of `PYTHONPATH`, since they are in the user site-packages directory.

 Finally, remember that python prepends the directory containing the python script to the module search path and often you don't need to mess with `PYTHONPATH` at all.

 ## Global installation

-nopy can be installed globally so that nopy and npip are on PATH.
+nopy can be installed globally so that nopy and npip are on `PATH`.
 For example:
 ```
 $ npm install nopy -g
 ...